 According to a recent study conducted by the AAA Foundation, Millennials in the age group of 19-24 engaged in the riskiest of driving behaviors.

 With the increased use of smartphones and other technologies over the past decade or so, distracted driving and its associated risks have become a cause of concern.
 A number of studies have demonstrated the risks of distracted driving.
 According to a recent study conducted by the AAA Foundation, Millennials in the age group of 19-24 engaged in the riskiest of driving behaviors, and some of these risky behaviors were directly related to the use of technology while driving.
-When drivers engage in dangerous driving behaviors, they place themselves and others at a high risk of serious injuries.
+When drivers engage in dangerous driving behaviors, they place themselves and others at high risk of serious injuries.

 Results of AAA study